 Location: Omnibus theatre

 Martin Boiling, of the Woodland Trust (UK’s largest woodland conservation charity), presented on how and where the UK can plant 1.5 billion trees needed to reach net zero emissions by 2050, and that time has come for difficult decisions for our society.
-Currently, the % of forest area on UK land is 13%, that’s much lower than in continental Europe.
+Currently, the percentage of forest area on UK land is 13%, much lower than in continental Europe.

 He also talked about the creation scheme of Langley Vale Centenary Wood in Epsom.

 Location: changing rooms by the football pitches, entrance from Clapham Common West side

 Thank you to TK Maxx for covering most of the cost of the installation of a bottle filling station.

 The objective is to reduce the amount of plastic bottles waste on the Common.
 It has a heating cable, so that it doesn’t freeze in the winter.

 It will be switched on once Lambeth council carries out the water quality control check.

 7 December 2019